 Wheel Arch Size

-Wheel arch size varies from vehicle to vehicle and will mean the difference between a light trim and major cutting away.
+Wheel arch size varies from vehicle to vehicle and will mean the difference between a light trim and a major cutting away.
 In most cases, when fitting 33” tires, there is only some slight trimming required, and a small BMC is necessary to prevent scrubbing at full lock.
 Then there are also crash bars in the case of newer Ford Ranger, F150, and other models which require cutting away or being removed completely.